Whole Earth Forecaster Home

 The U.S. cloudiness and wind speed indices cover the area 33.75 to 46.25 N latitude by 93.75 to 106.25 W longitude, an area covering the central U.S..
 The Europe cloudiness covers the area 38.75N to 58.75N by 36.25E to 11.25W, which is the entire European continent.
 The South America wind speed area is 10S to 40S by 60W to 80W.

 Both the U.S. and Europe share the same negative correlation to cloudiness.
 High BT = Low Cloudiness.
-This makes sense considering the Precipitation correlation of High BT = Low Precipitation.
+This makes sense considering the Precipitation correlation of High BT = Low Precipitation of land areas (opposite for ocean areas).

 website: http://ingrid.ldgo.columbia.edu/SOURCES/.ISCCP/.MONTHLY/.cld/?help+dataselection for cloudiness, and